symfony/symfony-docs/configuration/external_parameters.rst

         .. code-block:: php

             // config/services.php

+            // if PRIVATE_KEY is not a valid file path, the content of raw_key is returned
             $container->setParameter('private_key', '%env(default:raw_key:file:PRIVATE_KEY)%');
             $container->setParameter('raw_key', '%env(PRIVATE_KEY)%');

     .. versionadded:: 4.3

         The ``default`` processor was introduced in Symfony 4.3.

 It is also possible to combine any number of processors: